hindu-comm/weblogs/manasataramgini/2007/10/2007-10-27_the-mandala-graph-for-rishi-sharing.md

 distracted by the need to rebutt their theories, but then I thought it was just not worth it.
-Anyone who studies the veda, and does not dismiss Hindu tradition as meaningless, can see that what I outline above is the essence of the whole thing, and is about as much as we can draw in a cursory analysis.
+Anyone who studies the veda, and does not dismiss Hindu tradition as meaningless, can see that what I outline above is the essence of the whole thing, and is about as much as we can drawin a cursory analysis.
 Of course there are numerous specific points concerning specific aspects of the shrauta ritual and to some extant the gR^ihya rituals that we might cover if we feel so inclined in the reminder of our life.
 All this we fear would become extinct in our clan with me, who is the last somapAyin in my current family.